negswell/car-rental-api/readme.md

 mongoose - orm for mongoDB

-moments - for creating custom date objects
+moment - for creating custom date objects